Kensington Park

 AreaSearch assessment positions Kensington Park ahead of most Australian regions for employment performance

-Limited employment opportunities locally are suggested by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment increased by 2.2%, labour force grew by 2.5%, raising the unemployment rate by 0.3 percentage points.
-In contrast, Greater Adelaide saw employment rise by 3.0% with a slight fall in unemployment.
-State-level data from 25-Nov-25 shows SA employment growth of 1.19% year-on-year, with an unemployment rate of 4.0%.
-National forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kensington Park's employment mix suggests local employment could increase by 7.2% over five years and 14.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, construction employed only 5.0% of local workers, below Greater Adelaide's 8.7%.
+Over the 12 months to September 2025, employment increased by 2.1%, while labour force grew by 2.5%, leading to a rise in unemployment rate by 0.3 percentage points.
+In contrast, Greater Adelaide saw employment rise by 3.0% and unemployment fall by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kensington Park's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment